HimanshuGoel/my-full-stack-learning-app/EXTRACTED_NOTES_PART3.md

 - old age came a lot faster than i expected! now to answer when i started to feel old. i think it was when my body started to break down. first it was high blood pressure, and then knee replacements, hearing loss, a-fib, more heart problems, and weight gain. it became more and more difficult to go places and do things. if i were given the opportunity to live the last 10–15 years over, i would not allow myself to put on extra weight and i would not stop exercising, something i stopped doing when i retired. i am sure i would feel a lot younger even with my health problems.

-- europeans appreciate healthier and tastier food, better choices of shopping and travelling, higher quality of education and healthcare, etc.
+- europeans appreciate healthier and tastier food, better choices of shopping and traveling, higher quality of education and healthcare, etc.

 - Only those who become “spreadsheet managers” become redundant.
 Everyone should exercise (and I don’t just mean physical exercise).
 Always ask the following questions to yourself: Am I expensive?
 Is there anyone junior and cheaper who can do my job equally well?
 Do I bring value for the salary paid to me?
 Am I ready to take up a new role?
 Does the company believe that I can take up a new role?
 If you have positive responses to the above, you can last way beyong 45.
 Else you will not even last that long.